 Regardless of their vaccination status, if a student or faculty/staff member has had close contact with someone who is positive for COVID-19, the school nurse or Preschool Director should be notified.

 Following DPH and CDC guidance regarding quarantine, non-vaccinated students will be required to quarantine.
 They may return to school on day 11 if no COVID test has been taken, and may return on day 8 if a negative COVID test is administered on day 5 or later.
+(At home/self-administered tests are not acceptable.)
 At the K-8 grades, direct contacts will be notified, with non-vaccinated students following quarantine requirements.
 Preschool will be quarantined by cohort.
 Vaccinated individuals will not be required to quarantine if they are asymptomatic, however, a vaccinated individual who tests positive for COVID will be required to quarantine.

 Vaccinated individuals will not be required to quarantine if they are asymptomatic.
 If your child is vaccinated, please provide proof of vaccination to the school nurse to ensure that they do not get asked to quarantine in the event of exposure to a positive case.